ralphv/lookout/README.md

 A docker image, similar to [watchtower](https://github.com/containrrr/watchtower), but uses `docker-compose` commands to rebuild images and recreating.
 It's intended to be used for services that have a build context rather than an image.
-For images, use `watchetower` as it is the best really.
+For images, use [watchtower](https://github.com/containrrr/watchtower) as it is the best really.

 Lookout is intended to be used in non production environments.